 Student Health and Wellness offers many women's health services.
 Some are listed below with descriptions.
 Fees are applied and are subject to change.
 Call the office to ask about any particular services not listed below.

 Annual female exams (pap/pelvic exam) may be scheduled by appointment.
 Student Health and Wellness now offers the liquid-based pap.
 The liquid-based pap is a newer technology and if the pap is abnormal, further testing for Human Papilloma Virus (HPV) can be conducted and further follow-up will depend on those results.
-A breast exam is include with the Well Women Exams.
+A breast exam is included with the Well Women Exams.